-We conduct business in an environmentally conscious, socially responsible and ethical manner while protecting the health and safety of the Company's workers and community.
+We conduct business in an environmentally conscious, socially responsible and ethical manner, including efforts to mitigate climate change and promote sustainability, while protecting the health and safety of the Company's workers and community.

-- We comply with all applicable environmental, health and safety laws and regulations. - At the corporate level, we track total recordable rate (TRR) and days away, restriction and transfer rate (DART) for all sites worldwide.
-Our TRR and DART rates for 2020 were 0.98 and 0.65, respectively. - We encourage environmental and safety certifications for our manufacturing facilities.
-Currently, there are 12 sites across the Company that maintain certifications to either ISO 14001 and/or OHSAS 18001. - We conduct third-party EHS audits to verify that we are meeting our regulatory compliance requirements. - In early 2021, we started to compile energy data across all global operations that will serve as a baseline for energy usage and efficiency improvements.
-This data will be used to calculate greenhouse gas (GHG) emissions performance in accordance with industry standards. - We protect the environment by conserving energy and water, minimizing waste and emissions, and promoting recycling and renewable energy to reduce adverse environmental impacts.
-We partner with a third-party environmental services and waste management provider for many of our U.S. sites and will continue to expand this relationship where and when appropriate. - In early 2021, we launched a company-wide EHS Management System (EHS MS).
+- We comply with all applicable environmental, health and safety (EHS) laws and regulations. - We track total recordable rate (TRR) and days away, restriction and transfer rate (DART) for all sites worldwide.
+Our TRR and DART rates for 2021 were 1.49 and 0.99, respectively. - We encourage environmental and safety certifications for our manufacturing facilities.
+There are 12 sites across the Company that maintain certifications to either ISO 14001 and/or OHSAS 18001. - We conduct third-party EHS audits to verify that we are meeting our regulatory compliance requirements. - In early 2021, we started to compile utility data across all global operations to establish an energy baseline.
+This data will be used to calculate greenhouse gas (GHG) emissions in accordance with industry standards.
+We anticipate disclosing such climate change data by the end of 2023, once we have compiled three full years of energy data. - We protect the environment by conserving energy and water, minimizing waste and emissions, and promoting recycling and renewable energy to reduce adverse environmental impacts.
+We partner with a waste management provider for many of our U.S. sites and continue to expand this relationship where and when appropriate. - In early 2021, we launched a company-wide EHS Management System (EHS MS).
 The EHS MS details the required practices to maintain a proactive risk-based approach to identify and control risks, comply with regulatory requirements, and continuously improve performance.
-Implementation of the EHS MS will be measured and tracked through the introduction of leading indicators. - We utilize safe technologies, training programs, effective risk management practices, and sound science in our operations to minimize risk to employees.
+Implementation of the EHS MS is measured and tracked via leading indicators. - We utilize safe technologies, training programs, effective risk management practices, and sound science in our operations to minimize risk to employees.